th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/auto-install-script/auto-installation.md

 Your raspberry also will restart and continue the script after relogin.

 Answer the questions like following:
+* Choose your language!
+Type en for english or de for german: (en/de)
 * What assistant engine are you using?
 Enter 2 for rhasspy
 * What's the path to your assistant config file?
 Press Enter (Path Should be like (_/home/pi/.config/rhasspy/profiles/de/profile.json_)